 In naming the group, the members agreed that their vision would need an English name to enhance its international appeal, both for use at the conference and to signal that Japan was joining the internal community of architects and designers that had produced similarly memorable “isms”.
 The word “metabolism” was plucked from a Japanese-English dictionary as the translation of a Japanese word meaning perpetual change and growth.
 The bilingual METABOLISM/1960—the Proposals for a New Urbanism, was presented at the WoDeCo and it, along with projects by its founding architects, was so successful it resulted in invitations to the international exhibition at MoMA in New York, a first for Japanese architects.
 Source

 Kenzo Tange’s separately published A Plan for Tokyo, 1960 – Toward a Structural Reorganization, shared with the conference a radical and hypothetical plan for future urban development of the Tokyo bay.
 Shown in the picture above, this beautiful plan is fantasy.
-By size alone (16 miles at the widest points) this would represent an incredible engineering feet.
+By size alone (16 miles at the widest points) this would represent an incredible engineering feat.
 The plan called for hundreds of enormous floating units hundreds of yards wide, connected by interwoven loops of highway and rail.
 This plan is likely a source of inspiration for the design of Neo Tokyo in Akira アキラ, as see in a still from the film’s opening sequence:

 Real or imaginary, built or unbuilt, plans such as Tange’s helped brand the Metabolists as group with bold, coherent visions.
 Not only was Tange’s plan for Tokyo unbuilt, but so too was much of the Metabolists‘ work.